Se Habla Espanol

 In the world of tooth replacement, dental implants are truly in a class of their own.
 They are the only treatment available today that actually restores an entire tooth from root to crown, recreating natural dental structure in every way.
 A small titanium post is positioned within the jawbone in the socket of the missing tooth.
 Once there, it actually bonds with the surrounding bone just like a real tooth root!
 This unique process is called osseointegration, and it is what gives the replacement teeth unmatched strength and comfort.
 The implant post is then topped with a high-quality, custom-made crown, bridge, or denture depending on the extent of your tooth loss.
 Rebuilding teeth from the roots up gives you a smile that looks, feels, and functions just like natural, which is why Dr. Ravi Doctor and countless other professionals consider dental implants to be the gold standard of tooth loss.

-The dental implant procedure involves four main phases: consultation/preliminary treatments, dental implant surgery, osseointegration, and restoration.
-Once we’ve ensured you’re a good candidate for dental implants and you’ve healed from any necessary preliminary treatment, we can move on to dental implant placement.
-Placement refers to the new roots being surgically positioned within the jawbone, and these are eventually topped with restorations after the mouth has healed.
 With most other dental offices in Arlington, patients need to visit multiple doctors to have this all completed.
-Dr. Doctor, however, has the training to provide the entire treatment from start-to-finish.
-From your first consultation, all the way until you walk out of our dental office with a new smile, you’ll be able to work with the same dentist and team that you trust, saving plenty of time and money along the way.
+Dr. Doctor, however, has the advanced training, experience, and equipment to provide the entire treatment from start-to-finish.
+From your first consultation, all the way until you walk out of our dental office with a new smile, you’ll be able to work with the same dentist and team that you know and trust, saving plenty of time and money along the way.

 Benefits of Dental Implants